 This steamed egg (蒸蛋) with seafood recipe is a very quick and easy dish to prepare and it’s commonly prepared in Taiwanese households.

 This dish is similar to a Japanese dish called Chawanmushi.
-I think a lot of Taiwanese cuisines are influenced by Chinese, Hakka and Japanese cuisines.
+Taiwanese cuisines are influenced by Chinese, Hakka and Japanese cuisines.
 Taiwan was under Japanese rule for fifty and some older generation Taiwanese people can speak and write in Japanese.
 So you can imagine Japanese culture has deeply influenced Taiwanese culture.

-You can put different kinds of ingredients in the steamed egg, including mince, clams, thousand year-old eggs, pumpkin, butternut squash, crab sticks, salted duck eggs, spinach… etc.
+You can put different kinds of ingredients in the steamed egg, including mince, clams, 1000-year-old eggs, pumpkin, butternut squash, crab sticks, salted duck eggs, spinach… etc.

-The flavour of this dish is very light and you can taste the freshness of the ingredients.
+The flavor of this dish is very light and you can taste the freshness of the ingredients.
 Always make sure the eggs you use are fresh and you can serve this with side dishes and rice to make a complete meal.
-Alternatively serve with just rice for a light meal.
+Alternatively, serve with just rice for a light meal.